chef/chef/README.md

 1. Fork this repo and clone it to your workstation
 2. Create a feature branch for your change
 3. Write code and tests
-4. Push your feature branch to github and open a pull request
+4. Push your feature branch to github and open a pull request against master

 Once your repository is set up, you can start working on the code.
 We do use TDD with RSpec, so you'll need to get a development environment running.